Accurate Assessment via Process Data: Discussions

-Problem-solving processes contain rich information on individuals characteristics, including the measured construct.
-The current study introduces a method to refine final response-based latent trait estimates using the additional information from problem-solving processes.
-A two-step conditional expectation approach was proposed for the score refinement.
-Aside from choosing an appropriate IRT model for the final responses, the proposed approach is completely data-driven and does not require prior specification of a latent trait model for the problem-solving processes.
-Therefore, its implementation can be mostly automated and will not require excessive expert input.
+Problem-solving processes contain rich information on individual characteristics, including the measured construct.
+The current study introduces a method to refine outcome-based latent trait estimates using the additional information from the problem-solving processes.
+A Rao-Blackwellization approach was proposed for the score refinement.
+Aside from choosing an appropriate IRT model for the final responses, the proposed approach is relatively data-driven and does not involve prior specification of a measurement model for the problem-solving processes, requiring less subjective inputs compared to expert-defined rubrics for process-based scoring.

-The main theorem states that, under some regularity conditions, the proposed approach can lead to MSE reduction in latent trait estimation compared to original response-based estimation.
-An empirical study using the PIAAC PSTRE data further showed that the process-based latent trait estimates tended to have higher agreement with performance on similar tasks, thus higher reliability, compared to the response-based estimates.
+The main theorem states that, under some regularity conditions, the proposed approach can lead to MSE reduction in latent trait estimation.
+Results from simulation studies corroborate the theorem.
+An empirical study using the PIAAC PSTRE data further showed that the process-based latent trait estimate tended to have higher agreement with performance on similar tasks, thus higher reliability, compared to the response-based trait estimate.
 In addition, in order to achieve a particular level of reliability (i.e., MSE or $\tau$ with the external set of items), far fewer items would be required if the additional information from the problem-solving processes is exploited for scoring.